-Further, the legal standards by which all actions taken by non-profit Board leaders are judged - both as individual members and as a collective board - are defined as the duty of care, duty of loyalty, and duty of obedience.
-ACRP, through its purchase of Directors and Officers Insurance, may be able to hold its Trustees harmless from lawsuits as long as they operate within the legal bounds of their fiduciary responsibilities.
+Further, the legal standards by which all actions taken by non-profit board leaders are judged - both as individual members and as a collective board - are defined as the duty of care, duty of loyalty, and duty of obedience.
+ACRP, through its purchase of Directors and Officers Insurance, may be able to hold its Trustees harmless from lawsuits if they operate within the legal bounds of their fiduciary responsibilities.